 I wouldn’t call myself “outgoing” or “the life of a party”.

 As personable as I might have seemed to others growing up, there was always an intrinsically quiet and shy person inside, who longed to be a social butterfly, but felt like a failure at it.
-Always awkward at parties, my inability to connect with small talk chit-chat, weather, politics, business, verbal jousting (all totally not my thing)… all enhanced my flailing confidence.
-Those pinches of social loneliness haunted me into my adult years.
+Awkward at parties, my inability to connect with small talk chit-chat, weather, politics, business, verbal jousting… all enhanced my flailing confidence.

 Solo travel isn’t always a traveler’s first choice.
 In fact, travelers are often driven to it out of necessity.
 The most common reasons tend to be: